USD 356 Conway Springs

 The school day at Kyle Trueblood begins at 8:00 a.m. and ends at 3:30 p.m.
-Students should not arrive before 7:40 a.m. when the doors open and supervision begins.
-Students should report to the multipurpose room.
+Students should not arrive before 7:40 when the doors open and supervision begins in the multipurpose room.
+Breakfast will begin at that time for those wishing to eat breakfast.
+Beginning at 7:50, students not eating breakfast will proceed to their respective classrooms.
+Students eating breakfast will also go to their classroom when they finish eating.
+Kindergarten students will go directly to their classroom upon arrival.

 Parents of students who are moving should contact the school office prior to the last day of attendance.
 All textbooks, library books, etc. belonging to USD 356 must be returned and all fees paid.
 The school office should be notified of a change of address and/or telephone number if you move within the district during the year.
 This is very important at times of early dismissal for weather or illness.